arjunsat/MOSFET-CMOS-INVERTER-CHARACTERISATION/Day1/READ.md

 Documented lab theory and included screenshots.

-✨ End of Day 1 – Onwards to deeper CMOS adventures! 🚀
+✨ End of Day 1

-yaml
-Copy code